How Much Should I Spend on a Car?

 No pressure: Buying a car is one of the biggest purchases you’ll ever make.

 You’ve heard people say that cars represent freedom, right?

 Well, that’s only partially true.
 In reality, if you spend too much on a car purchase, you might not be able to afford to go anywhere at all.
-And if you can’t still afford to meet your other financial goals, like saving for retirement, you could end up paying for far more than you bargained for down the line.
+And if you can’t afford to meet your other financial goals, like saving for retirement, you could end up paying for far more than you bargained for down the line.

 That’s why asking the question “how much car can I afford?” is so important.
 Rather than just picking a number at random and heading to the dealership, deciding how much you can afford before you start shopping is wise.
-You’ll make sure to get the car you need at a price you can afford, so you don’t have to worry about any other headaches in the future.
+You’ll make sure to get the car you need at a purchase price you can afford, so you don’t have to worry about any other headaches in the future.

 2023 Auto Refinance Rates See Today's Rates